GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-1/genesis-1.englishNatural.md

 And God said, "Let the waters gather from under the skies to one place.
 And let the dry-ground be seen."
 And was so.

-And God called the dry-ground "Land," and called the gathering of the waters "Seas."
+And God called-out to the dry-ground "Land," and to the gathering of the waters he called-out "Seas."
 And God saw, that it was good.

 And God said, "Let the land tenderly-shoot-up tender-shoot, herb seeding seed, fruit tree making fruit after its kind, which has its seed in it, over the land."